mtsay-comprehend/local_yellowfin/README.md

 - edit `.env` and update `YELLOWFIN_VERSION` to match the Yellowfin version of the installation jar.
 - run `docker-compose up -d`.
+- wait about 5 minutes, then you can begin using your local Yellowfin instance by visiting `http://localhost:7900` in a web browser.

 ## How to run Yellowfin Web Services client